austenstrine/JAVA-PROJECTS/README.txt

 to teach tech support representatives how to troubleshoot with customers over the phone.
 It's 100% java, and was built with Eclipse.
 The primary program is WISP-T.java.
 It uses a serialized TreeModel as the troubleshooting tree.
-It has a built in TreeBuilder.java application that allows you to create content for the JTree.
-It will allow users to create profiles, and enable a "teaching mode" that limits the number of times a user can access a given portion of a tree.
-Navigation will still work, but the content will be 'gone' unless it is unlocked by an administrator.
+It has a built in "Editor Mode" that allows administrators to create content in the same format it is viewed.
+Administrators can also enable a "teaching mode" that limits the number of times a user can access a given portion of a tree.
+Navigation will still work, but the content will be 'locked' unless it is unlocked by an administrator.
+Administrators can also allow the user a certain number of unlocks to use at their discretion.

 Why?